-As a business owner, you must get comfortable with uncertainty.
+As a business owner, you need to get comfortable with uncertainty.
 That means understanding and recognizing its presence without becoming paralyzed or fear-possessed.
-Easier said than done, right?.

 This is why we should focus and improve business agility.

 That’s why it’s important to be as agile and adaptive as possible, which can only happen with new insights from those who have experienced this kind of environment before.